Disabilities, Learning Challenges, and Educational Tips

 • Encouragement: Offer encouragement and reassurance, emphasizing the student’s strengths.

-These strategies can help create a supportive learning environment for students with SPD, making tasks and assignments more manageable.
+These tips for students with sensory process disorder strategies can help create a supportive learning environment for students with SPD, making tasks and assignments more manageable.